-- H means the assignment is well done, with perhaps a few minor issues. - M means the assignment is well done in parts, but has one or two significant issues (such as incompleteness). - L means the assignment has a number of significant issues or is very incomplete.
+- H means the assignment is well done, with at most minor issues. - M means the assignment is well done in parts, but has one or two significant issues (such as incompleteness). - L means the assignment has a number of significant issues.